pouya-codes/singularity_extract_annotated_patches/README.md

     use-entire-slide    Extracting patches from the whole slide.
 In this way, both tumor and normal areas will be extracted.
                                 The label is called Mix.

+    use-mosaic          Selecting patches from the whole slide in an efficient way.
+                                In this way, first all patches will be clustered based on their RGB histogram.
+                                Then, in each cluster, another clustering will be applied for their coordiantes.

 optional arguments:
   -h, --help            show this help message and exit